The Tees Transporter Bridge: The Blue Diamond of Ironopolis

 The ‘border’, for those of you who are interested, is a boundary between jostling life and flat desolation signified by the railway line at Middlesbrough train station.
 On one side you have a relatively lively, albeit greying, town centre complete with all the things you’d pretty much expect: office blocks, a Walk About and a town hall playing the likes of Joe McElderry.
 On the other side however, well the moment you pass under the railway bridge you immediately understand why old-school residents are hesitant about going there.

-The first thing you notice are the velvet jobs reviews There’re no murmuring cars, no bus breaks softly squealing, there aren’t even any rowdy men hanging out of pub doorways.
+The first thing you notice is the quietude.
+There’re no murmuring cars, no bus breaks softly squealing, there aren’t even any rowdy men hanging out of pub doorways.
 Nobody is here; nobody comes here – except the odd white van man dropping off industrial supplies.
 The land is barren, the emptiness punctuated only by a peeling roadside cafe, a forgotten community building, the Middlesbrough FC football grounds and the blue, angular dazzle that is the Tees Transporter Bridge which this year, come October, celebrates its centenary.

 It’s difficult to put into words how much I love this bridge.
 It is steeped in personal memory and its design boasts of all of the geometric lines that make admirable architecture, but I’m not alone in my adoration.
 The bridge is important to most people of the North East not just because of its longevity and beauty but because of its resilience.
 In the hundred years that it has journeyed passengers back and forth across the river Tees between the Boro and Port Clarence it has rarely paused for rest.
 Occasionally extremely thick fog over the river interrupts the service, but never for very long.
 As Middlesbrough is historically an industrial town the bridge has also been bombed twice.
 Once in the First World War by a German Zeppelin and by an enemy plane during World War II.
 A further threat came in 2002 when the bridge was nearly dismantled and sold to the USA…oh no, wait that was just a plotline in series 3 of Auf Wiedersehen Pet.
 ITV had some very worried phone calls from the North East that week I can tell you.